-DuPont tends to generate very high returns on equity while employing a moderately high -- but well within industry norms -- amount of debt.
+DuPont tends to generate very high returns on equity while employing a moderately high amount of debt (although it is well within industry norms).

-CEO Ellen Kullman has only been at the job since 2008 and has served in other roles with the company for over three decades.
+CEO Ellen Kullman has been at the job only since 2008 but has served in other roles with the company for more than three decades.

 The Foolish conclusion

 So is DuPont a Buffett stock?
 Perhaps.
 It exhibits several of the characteristics of a quintessential Buffett investment: consistent earnings, high returns on equity with more-or-less limited debt, tenured management, and a straightforward business.
 To stay up to speed on DuPont's progress, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks.